fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ```

-We'll hone in on the reason of the breakdown by adding <em>console.log</em> commands to the code.
+We'll hone in on the reason for the breakdown by adding <em>console.log</em> commands to the code.
 Because the first thing to be rendered is the <i>App</i> component, it's worth putting the first console.log there:

 ```js
 const App = () => {